Hiking Theth to Valbona

-We stayed at Guest House Gjergy Harusha (not on booking.com) which provided great food (dinner and breakfast) and a super comfortable ensuite room for €20 per person per night.
+We stayed at Guest House Gjergy Harusha (not online) which provided great food (dinner and breakfast) and a super comfortable ensuite room for €20 per person per night.
 It even had WiFi!
 If you want to book in advance, we’ve heard good things about Gjin Thana or check out other accommodation options in Theth here.

 The hike from Theth to Valbona takes you to the top of a mountain and back down the other side.
 A lot of the way is steep and gravelly but there are also some flatter parts.
 There are four cafes along the way, two on the Theth side and two closer to Valbona.
 All of the cafes have water springs so bring a reuseable water bottle.
 There is quite a long way between café 2 and 3 including a stop at the peak.
 So make sure you have enough food and water.

 We did the hike in running shoes but some parts were very slippery and the next day there was rain so if you have space get yourself some proper hiking shoes.
 We also carried our backpacks of between 20-50L.